 Next Council Meeting

-Marriage license applications are taken MONDAY through FRIDAY between the hours of 8:00 am to 4:30 pm.
+If you would like to apply in person, marriage license applications are taken MONDAY through FRIDAY between the hours of 8:00 am to 4:30 pm.
 Both the bride and groom applicants must appear in the Probate Court to obtain a marriage license, along with the following:

 1) Identification that includes proof of age by presenting one of the following: